2022 FIFA World Cup: Migrant workers

-There were criticisms of perceived human rights violations related to the organisation and hosting of the World Cup in Qatar.
-There had long been concerns for the state of human rights in Qatar, with the state accused of sportswashing in hosting the World Cup.
-A large concern in Qatar's hosting of the World Cup was the conditions of migrant workers brought in to build the required infrastructure, including indentured servitude and working conditions leading to deaths.
+There was criticism regarding the state of human rights in Qatar and of the conditions of migrant workers brought in to build the required infrastructure, including indentured servitude and working conditions leading to deaths.
+On 23 October 2022, an article published by The Guardian included statements from migrants working on the event infrastructure.
+Surveying 1,000 workers, 86% of participants said that the labour changes had improved their lives and that better working conditions are negotiable.
+Legislation has also been proposed on the minimum wage, summertime worker safety, and the election of migrant worker representatives in businesses.
+Labour mobility is a result of changes to the Kafala system.

+According to Sharan Burrow, general secretary of the International Trade Union Confederation, prior to the tournament, "the new Kafala system tranche of law will put an end to Kafala and establish a contemporary industrial relations system."

+FIFA President Gianni Infantino has defended Qatar's decision to host the tournament.
+Others have asserted that Qatar has a better human rights record than Russia and China, which were subjected to less harsh criticism for the same problems when hosting important athletic events in the years before the tournament.

 Move to November and December

 Owing to the climate in Qatar, concerns were expressed over holding the World Cup in its traditional time frame of June and July.
 In October 2013, a task force was commissioned to consider alternative dates and report after the 2014 FIFA World Cup in Brazil.
-On 24 February 2015, the FIFA Task Force proposed that the tournament be played from late November to late December 2022, to avoid the summer heat between May and September and also avoid clashing with the 2022 Winter Olympics in February, the 2022 Winter Paralympics in March and Ramadan in April.
+On 24 February 2015, the FIFA Task Force proposed that the tournament be played from late November to late December 2022, to avoid the summer heat and also avoid clashing with the 2022 Winter Olympics in February, the 2022 Winter Paralympics in March and Ramadan in April.

 The notion of staging the tournament in November was controversial because it would interfere with the regular season schedules of some domestic leagues around the world.
-Commentators noted the clash with the Christian Christmas season was likely to cause disruption, whilst there was concern about how short the tournament was intended to be.
-FIFA executive committee member Theo Zwanziger said that awarding the 2022 World Cup to Qatar was a "blatant mistake".
+Commentators noted the clash with the Christian Christmas season was likely to cause disruption, while there was concern about how short the tournament was intended to be.
+FIFA executive committee member Theo Zwanziger said that awarding the event to Qatar was a "blatant mistake".

 Frank Lowy, chairman of Football Federation Australia, said that if the 2022 World Cup were moved to November and thus upset the schedule of the A-League, they would seek compensation from FIFA.
 Richard Scudamore, chief executive of the Premier League, stated that they would consider legal action against FIFA because a move would interfere with the Premier League's popular Christmas and New Year fixture programme.
-On 19 March 2015, FIFA sources confirmed that the final would be played on 18 December.
+In 2015, FIFA confirmed that the final would be played in December.
 Critics condemned the Euro-centrism of these allegations, and questioned why global sporting events must be held within the traditional European summer season.